Kyoungmin Park, Nikolaj Znaider, Philippe Jordan / Wiener Symphoniker

 This concert was one of a series celebrating the 25th anniversary of the “Orpheum-Stiftung zur Förderung junger Solisten” (Orpheum Foundation for the Support of Young Artists).
 Since its creation in 1990, the foundation has supported a fair number of young artists.
 The condition for eligibility is 18 – 26 years of age.

 In this case, the violist Kyoungmin Park (born 1990) currently receives support by the foundation.
-The other soloist, violinist Nikolaj Znaider (born 1975), is a former support recipient.
+The other soloist, violinist Nikolaj Znaider (Szeps-Znaider, born 1975), is a former support recipient.
 The conductor, Philippe Jordan is a member of the artistic board of the foundation.
 Unlike other institutions, the Orpheum Foundation does not perform competitions, avoiding all the associated “noise”.
 It rather relies upon its well-staffed artistic board for the careful selection of candidates.
-These are supported by establishing contacts with conductors or other, established artists, by facilitating concerts with eminent orchestras, etc.
+The support consists of establishing contacts with conductors or other, established artists, by facilitating concerts with eminent orchestras, etc.

 The Board of Trustees

-The board of trustees is currently directed by Vladimir Fedoseyev, with artists such as Francisco Araiza, Matthias Bamert, Daniel Barenboim, Plácido Domingo, Christoph Eschenbach, Bernard Haitink, Mariss Jansons, Kristjan Järvi, Zubin Mehta, Heinrich Schiff, and David Zinman as members.
+The board of trustees is currently under the direction of Vladimir Fedoseyev, with artists such as Francisco Araiza, Matthias Bamert, Daniel Barenboim, Plácido Domingo, Christoph Eschenbach, Bernard Haitink, Mariss Jansons, Kristjan Järvi, Zubin Mehta, Heinrich Schiff, and David Zinman as members.

 Anton Webern (1883 – 1945): Variations for Orchestra, op.30 (1940 – 41)